A Virtual Stroll Around the Walls of Chester

 Blast from the Past: The Chester Information Network was launched in a blaze of local media coverage in March 1997: "We are developing a major programme to give all our residents and visitors training and access to public terminals making Chester one of the more technically advanced cities in the world", enthused Chester City Council Leader John Price.

 Pretty soon, however, it all seemed to have ground to a halt.
-The supposedly prestigious website lacked sparkle and showed next to no sign of regular maintainance.
+The 'public terminals' never happened and the supposedly prestigious website lacked sparkle and showed next to no sign of regular maintainance.
 (Mind you, for some reason the BBC seemed to be impressed with CIN, as in October 1998 they linked it to the Regions of Britain section of their website, where it was reviewed as "modern looking" and "containing a large amount of relevant links about the walled city on the banks of the River Dee".
-Interestingly, that particular bit of the beeb no longer exists...)
+Interestingly, that particular bit of the beeb's sites no longer exists...)

-But then, in early 2007, this notice appeared on the Portal's front page (the dodgy spelling is theirs): "The Chester Portal was a project that ran successfully for a number of years.
+Portal's front page: "The Chester Portal was a project that ran successfully for a number of years.
 However the project has unfortunately run it's course and we are now unable to continue to maintain and update the site as much as was once possible.
-We apologise for any inconvenience this may course".
+We apologise for any inconvenience this may course". (the dodgy spelling is theirs).

-The Chester City Council website (but see note about the new council below) All manner of useful information about local services may be found here, including the Millennium Heritage Trail which aspires to "take the visitor around fourty of our city's finest buildings"- but unfortunately supplies no more than a sentence of information about each- and no photographs, merely illustrations of the heritage trail plaques that adorn them.
+The Chester City Council website (see note about the new council and council site below!)
+All manner of useful information about local services may be found here, including the Millennium Heritage Trail which aspires to "take the visitor around fourty of our city's finest buildings"- but unfortunately supplies no more than a sentence of information about each- and no photographs, merely illustrations of the heritage trail plaques that adorn them.

 A local web design company- who shall remain nameless- during the course of a recent telephone sales pitch, cited Virtual Chester as "exemplary of how online city guides should be on today's internet". (unlike our own, which they described as "in serious need of a makeover").